2025-2026 Academic Year

 Conflict Management and Mediation 0.5 unit

-Prerequisite(s): completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor
+Prerequisite(s): completion of 5.0 units of university credit including 1.0 unit of AGFS or permission of the instructor

 The study and practice of alternative ways of dealing with conflict and disputes.
-Evolution of current thinking and practices in mediation; processes and methods used; and application of third party mediation techniques within a wide range of settings will be discussed.
+Evolution of current thinking and practices in mediation; processes and methods used; and application of third-party mediation techniques within a wide range of settings will be discussed.
+Note: Students who have received credit for FSGN 3410 may not take this course for credit.

 Aging 0.5 unit